 At HomeLight, our vision is a world where every real estate transaction is simple, certain, and satisfying.
 Therefore, we promote strict editorial integrity in each of our posts.

-When you hire a real estate agent to list your home, you immediately have a common goal: sell the property in the least amount of time, for the most money possible.
-Whether you’d like to be extremely hands-on during this process or need your agent to take the reins a little more, you’ll find success as partners in this journey.
+When you’re selling a house with a Realtor®, you immediately have a common goal: sell the property in the least amount of time, for the most money possible.
+Whether you’d like to be extremely hands-on during this process or need your Realtor® to take the reins a little more, you’ll find success as partners in this journey.

-If you think about it, you and your agent both bring critical insights to the table.
-As the property owner, you know your house better than anyone — its pitfalls, its highlights, its quirks.
-Meanwhile your agent knows how to put what they see in your house into the context of the greater surrounding area.
-They can recommend key updates, advise you against unnecessary expenses (how about you repaint, instead of replace, those cabinets?), and market the home based on the competition and what makes local buyers tick.
+You and your Realtor® both bring critical insights to the table.
+As the property owner, you know your house better than anyone.
+Meanwhile, your Realtor® has market knowledge.
+They can recommend key updates, advise you against unnecessary expenses, and market the home based on an expert assessment of local market conditions.

 No sports team drafts new players without first evaluating their talent, statistics, and performance record.
-Unfortunately, too many homeowners fail to do the same due diligence when hiring the pro who’ll help them sell their most valuable asset.
-In fact, 75% of recent sellers hired the first agent they met with, according to data from the National Association of Realtors.
-That’s a risky move considering there are over 2 million active real estate agents in the U.S. and likely thousands in your market alone who would gladly accept your business.
+Unfortunately, too many homeowners fail to do the same due diligence when hiring the Realtor® who’ll help them sell their most valuable asset.
+In fact, 82% of recent sellers hired the first agent they met.

 - Selling in your neighborhood

 - Selling your property type (condo, townhouse, single-family home, etc.)

 - An above-average sale-to-list price ratio (meaning they on average fetch more for their sellers than their peers)